 It’s amazing how the following simple tricks can turn a page from boring and dull to a champion.

 The goal is to create a way to implement or test CSS Animations on pages by people that are not developers, such as UX designers and even regular users.

-Adding the Animate.css, gives you a way to trigger animations with adding two HTML classes without having CSS knowledge – “animated” and “animation name”.
+Adding the Animate.css gives you a way to trigger animations with adding two HTML classes without having CSS knowledge – “animated” and “animation name.”
 The first class triggers the animation and the second - the animation type.
-The unfortunate issue here is that they all start as soon as the page is loaded.
-So, we are at the point of having a cool and powerful tool, but somehow yet unpractical.
+The unfortunate issue here is that they all start as soon as the page finish loading.
+So, we are at the point of having a great and powerful tool, but somehow yet unpractical.

-We need the option to easily control the animation’s timing (delay) and to execute it only when the element is visible on the screen, as we don’t need animations that cannot be seen.
+We need the option to control the animation's timing (delay) easily and to execute it only when the element is visible on the screen.

 How to control animations and delays easily

 <p class=”fadeIn animated”>

 Now, with these custom attributes, we have the needed control, and anyone with basic HTML knowledge can use and be creative.

 The LESS code

 As a result, I decided to create an array of time steps @animation-ms. First, in every 50ms and then in 100ms until 2000ms (2 seconds).
 The idea is that the designer will create animations with a delay in some patterns and won’t need countless variations, but still be flexible if there is a need.